ska-sa/katcp-python/doc/tutorial.rst

     client.join()

-Client handler functions can use the :func:`unpack_message` decorator from :module:`kattypes` to unpack messages into function arguments in the same way the :func:`request` decorator is used in the server example below, except that the `req` parameter is omitted.
+Client handler functions can use the :func:`unpack_message
+<katcp.kattypes.unpack_message>` decorator from `kattypes` module to unpack
+messages into function arguments in the same way the :func:`request
+<katcp.kattypes.request>` decorator is used in the server example below, except
+that the `req` parameter is omitted.

 Writing your own Server
 ^^^^^^^^^^^^^^^^^^^^^^^